Our Voice, Our Future

 “Washington is broken – corrupted by the greed of those at the top.
 It’s time for new leadership, a new perspective and a new voice that will make Congress work for us – not corporations and powerful special interests.
 Join us.”

 – Esmeralda Soria

 Esmeralda has served on several non-profit boards such as Hands On Central California, Fresno Barrios Unidos and UC Davis Immigration Law Clinic Council.
 She is a proud alumnae of HOPE Leadership Institute, graduating from the program in 2013.
-In 2014, she was named a 40 under 40 Leader in the Central Valley by Business Street Online.
+A year later, she was named a 40 under 40 Leader in the Central Valley by Business Street Online.
 In 2018, Esmeralda was one of sixty people throughout the world selected to attend Harvard’s John F. Kennedy School of Government, Executive Leadership Program.

 In 2014, Esmeralda was elected to the Fresno City Council and was overwhelmingly re-elected to a second term in 2019.
-She was the first Latina in the history of the City of Fresno be elected as Council President and served her term proudly from January 2018 to January 2019.
+She also became the first Latina in the history of the City of Fresno be elected as Council President and served her term proudly from January 2018 to January 2019.

-In addition, Esmeralda is a professor at Fresno City College, teaching Judicial Reasoning and Latino Politics.
+Esmeralda is a professor at Fresno City College, teaching Judicial Reasoning and Latino Politics.
 She is the chair of the Redevelopment Agency and the Fresno Revitalization Corporation.
 In 2018, Esmeralda was appointed to serve on California Governor Gavin Newsom’s transition team and the Local Government Commission board.
 In 2019, Esmeralda was appointed to serve on the governor’s task force on homelessness, where she is able to highlight the particular challenges of the Central Valley.